guoxiaowhu/Xiao_Guo/index.md

 - Music
 - Chinese poetry
 - Running, badminton and so on
-- Astrophile, and I like the beauty of nature
+- Astronomy & traveling, and I like the beauty of nature
 - Photography
 - Go (围棋) and so on